hansbu/generate_heatmap_pannels/README.md

 # generate_heatmap_pannels

-This git repo is to generate 4-image panel as the one in example.png.
+This git repo is to generate 4-image panel as the one in example.png at the bottom.

 There are different branches for different tumor types.